-Mohenjodaro area was a marginal land.
+Mohenjodaro processed raw materials for export.
 It was a capital intensive undertaking.
-Most likely, they were the rich merchants who needed commercial centers, at strategic locations, to collect raw materials.
+They were the rich merchants who needed commercial centers, at strategic locations, to collect and process raw materials.
 They were only a small group.
-They did not depend on the land for food supplies.
-They processed raw materials for export.
+They imported food supplies and exported processed raw materials.

 The excavations suggest that at each location, the high ground was commercial space and the low ground was residential.
 The high concentration of seals, used for identification of commercial property, lends support to the hypothesis.
-Mohenjodaro and surrounding excavation sites were commercial centers for goods in transit.
-They were not human settlements.

 Around 2,200 BCE, there was a global drought that lasted for almost two hundred years.
 The Indus was a marginal land to start with.
 It became a waste land.
 It was abandoned.
 The few remaining people vacated in an orderly manner.
-They left nothing of value behind, except the baked bricks.
+They left nothing of value behind.